The Bridge Extended Learning

 3. What is the cost of tuition?

-Weekly tuition rates are listed in our tuition schedule.
+Tuition is $60.00 a week.
 A one-time, non-refundable registration fee of $50.00 is due at enrollment.

 4. Is financial assistance available?